 Toast the almonds

-- Toast the almonds in a dry skillet, over medium high – stirring, until golden and fragrant.
+- Toast 2 tablespoons slivered almonds in a dry skillet, over medium high – stirring, until golden and fragrant.

 Make the Sauce

-- Heat the olive oil in a large skillet over medium heat and cook the onions until softened and lightly browned (about 6 mins)
+- Heat 2 tablespoons olive oil in a large skillet over medium heat and cook the ½ cup onion until softened and lightly browned (about 6 mins)

-- Add the garlic and smoked paprika and cook for 30 seconds.
+- Add 3 cloves garlic (minced) and 1 teaspoon smoked paprika and cook for 30 seconds.

-- Add the red peppers and tomatoes to the skillet and bring a boil.
+- Add 7 ounces jar roasted red peppers and 14 ounces fire roasted tomatoes to the skillet and bring a boil.
 Reduce heat and simmer 10-15 minutes, until sauce is reduced by about half.

-- Remove from heat and stir in the toasted almonds vinegar, salt and pepper.
+- Remove from heat and stir in the toasted almonds, 1.5 tablespoons sherry vinegar, and a pinch salt and pepper.

 - Transfer to a food processor or high-speed blender and process until smooth, but still with a little texture.